Want personalized picks that fit your family?

 Is it any good?

 This is a powerful and inspiring documentary that shows the power of hard work, persistence, determination, and a positive mental attitude.
 Baker, who had lived an active life and was a professional motocross racer until an accident during a race left him paralyzed from the neck down, discusses the highs and lows of his long road to regaining body movement after doctors told him he had a million-to-one chance of even feeding himself again.
-Through the filming of his 19.2- mile walk across Death Valley using only a walker for support, we see what's possible through tremendous effort and willpower.
+Through the film of his 19.2- mile walk across Death Valley using only a walker for support, we see what's possible through tremendous effort and willpower.

 Coming to My Senses also raises broader concerns about the lack of health insurance and long-term exercise facilities for the 1.46 million Americans with spinal cord injuries -- there are only 35 such facilities across the country -- without being preachy or heavy-handed.
 The footage of Death Valley's harsh but striking landscape is beautifully rendered through director Dominic Gill's camerawork.
-At a time when the news and social media is filled with so much caustic negativity, Coming to My Senses is a much-needed reminder of what can happen when one man's positive attitude and hard-won wisdom becomes a force for good in a world that needs it.
+At a time when the news and social media is filled with so much caustic negativity, Coming to My Senses is a much-needed reminder of what can happen when one man's positive attitude and hard-won wisdom become a force for good in a world that needs it.

 Talk to your kids about ...

 Families can talk about biographical documentaries.
 How does Coming to My Senses tell the story of Aaron Baker?
 How does it combine Aaron's present and past to tell his story?
-How does it compare to other biographical documentaries?
+How does this compare to other biographical documentaries?

 What were some of the deeper messages the documentary expressed in terms of health care and health insurance for those who have suffered spinal cord injuries?